Hiking in Western North Carolina

 Trailheads

-HikeWNC's Trailheads are hubs or larger areas where several trails are clustered together or in a network.
-Each represents a place where you can spend a day or more exploring hiking trails without driving too far (or at all!).
+Our Trailheads are hubs where several trails and hikes are clustered together or in a network.
+Each represents an area where you could spend a day or more hiking, without driving too far - or at all!

-Featured Trailheads: Pisgah National Forest, Nantahala National Forest, Blue Ridge Parkway, DuPont State Forest, Catawba Falls (New!)...
+Featured Trailheads: Pisgah National Forest, Blue Ridge Parkway, DuPont State Forest, Catawba Falls, Bearwallow Mountain

 Best Hikes

-The Best Hikes combine the individual trails from the Trailheads above into a fully guided experience.
+Your guide to the Best Hikes in Western North Carolina, combining individual trails into a fully guided experience.
 We feel like these trips are most representative of the great hiking that Western North Carolina has to offer!

 Maps